maciekjswat/PKmacro2ODE/README.md

 by editing the lines 12-21.
 E.g. to run any of the ADVAN1-4 & 10-12 editi the line
 inputMacro <- readLines('macroSets/advan11.txt', n = -1)
-* If run in RStudio by clicking the Run icon OR use the appropriate shortcut https://support.rstudio.com/hc/en-us/articles/200711853-Keyboard-Shortcuts
+* If you use RStudio just click the Run icon OR use the appropriate shortcut for your OS.
+I.e. source the current document
+- Windows & Linux: Ctrl+Shift+S
+- Mac: Command+Shift+S
+More on:
+https://support.rstudio.com/hc/en-us/articles/200711853-Keyboard-Shortcuts